davidfstr/Crystal-Web-Archiver/README.md

 ### main

+* First-time-run experience improvements
+    * Default to creating a new project rather than opening an existing one.

 * Critical fixes
     * Linux: Fix dialog that appears on app launch to be sized correctly.
     * Linux: Fix View button to open browser even if Crystal run from read-only volume.